 Typosquatting is a relatively new phenomenon.
-It involves tricky website URLS, such as a domain name ending with .om instead of .com, or a slightly misspelled domain name, such as amozon.com instead of amazon.com.
-We all make mistakes typing, so it's important to be very careful when we enter a URL, because sites like this can deliver malware to your computer.
+It involves tricky website URLs, such as a domain name ending with .om or .cm instead of .com, or a slightly misspelled domain name, such as amozon.com instead of amazon.com.
+We all make mistakes typing, so it’s important to be very careful when we enter a URL, because sites like this can deliver malware to your computer.

 Online Tax Filing Scams

 Online tax filing scams flourish at certain times of the year.
 They take advantage of the fact that many people pay their taxes at the last minute, and are perhaps stressed at having to pay out what may be a large sum of money.
 Make sure that you’re at the right website, not some typosquatter, when you file and/or pay your taxes.
 If you use an app to file your taxes, make sure it’s up to date.
 And file your taxes early, so you’re not in a hurry to get it done, and perhaps miss the signs of a bogus website.